ElektraInitiative/libelektra/doc/tutorials/profiling.md

       -DPLUGINS=ALL
 ```

-We will analyze the [YAMBi plugin][yambi] below.
+We will analyze the [YAJL plugin][yajl] below.
 Please make sure that the CMake command above includes the plugin:

 ```
 …
--- Include Plugin yambi
+-- Include Plugin yajl
 …
 ```